-- 6.8 Lunchtime detentions can be issued by any member of teaching staff.
-During a lunchtime detention, staff will ensure that sufficient time is given for the pupil to eat, drink and use the toilet. - 6.9 Permanent exclusion will only be used as a sanction of last resort, in response to a serious breach, or persistent breaches, of this behaviour policy and where allowing the pupil to remain in the school would seriously harm the education or welfare of the pupil or others in the school.
+- 6.9 Lunchtime detentions can be issued by any member of teaching staff.
+They are used following a withdrawal from class as a consequence for a child to further reflect on their behaviour and pay back time they have wasted due to their poor behaviour choices.
+During a lunchtime detention, staff will ensure that sufficient time is given for the pupil to eat, drink and use the toilet. - 6.10 Permanent exclusion will only be used as a sanction of last resort, in response to a serious breach, or persistent breaches, of this behaviour policy and where allowing the pupil to remain in the school would seriously harm the education or welfare of the pupil or others in the school.
 The school will follow the School's Exclusions Policy and the DfE statutory guidance on suspensions and exclusions when taking a decision to suspend or exclude.